AdamBrodzinski/RedScript/readme.md

 * Cleaner syntax for modules (AMD and CommonJS)
 * Easier class like inheritance & self based prototypal inheritance syntax

-RedScript was created to provide a better syntax for AMD modules, easier inheritance and more usable ES5 syntax.
+RedScript was created to provide a more native experience for modules (AMD & CommonJS), easier inheritence, and a Ruby style syntax that still behaves like JavaScript.

 It was also created as a side project to learn more about Node, NPM Modules and Regular Expressions.
-In the future I would also like to add a proper lexer/parser to implement more advanced features like optional parens and ES5 `attr_accessor` like properties. *Pull requests welcome ;-)*
+In the future I would also like to add a proper lexer/parser to implement more advanced features like optional parens and ES5 attr_accessor like properties. *Pull requests welcome ;-)*

-You can read more about it on my blog: [Introducing RedScript](http://adamb.me/blog/2013/01/27/introducing-redscript/).
+More syntax examples at [redscript.org](http://redscript.org)

 #### To Install Globally and Run